Bonds- Is Credit Growth Hitting its Limits?

-In “Bonds – More Than Meets the Eye”, we proposed that despite historically low interest rates there may be opportunities in Treasury Bonds to earn total returns well in excess of their current low yields.
-In this article, the second installment of a three part series, we analyze some important factors which help determine where interest rates might be headed in the near term.
+In “Bonds – More Than Meets the Eye,” we proposed that despite historically low-interest rates, Treasury Bonds may have opportunities to earn total returns well over their current low yields.
+In this article, the second installment of a three-part series, we analyze some important factors that help determine where interest rates might be headed in the near term.
 This article focuses on the demand side of the supply/demand curve to understand pricing pressures.
-Part 3 of this series will emphasize the supply side of the curve and key determinants of interest rates including economic growth and inflation.
+Part 3 of this series will emphasize the supply side of the curve and critical determinants of interest rates, including economic growth and inflation.

-In Economics 101 students are taught that prices for goods are largely determined by the intersection of the demand and the supply curves as pictured to the right.
-The price to borrow Bonds2
+In Economics 101, students are taught that prices for goods are primarily determined by the intersection of the demand and the supply curves, as pictured to the right.
+The price to borrow

 and lend is represented by interest rates and can be analyzed using the same framework.
-As demand for borrowing increases the demand curve shifts to the right and interest rates (again the price of borrowing) increase.
-Conversely when the demand for borrowing falls, the curve shifts left, and interest rates decrease.
+As demand for borrowing increases, the demand curve shifts to the right, and interest rates (again, the price of borrowing) increase.
+Conversely, when the demand for borrowing falls, the curve turns left, and interest rates decrease.

-In 1951 total U.S. credit outstanding (including the government, corporate and private sectors), as shown in the graph below, was $445 billion and stood at 134% of GDP.
-Since then it has grown to nearly $60 trillion, and currently stands at over 330% of GDP.
-The consistently growing proportion of debt to GDP over this term is a clear indication that the marginal productivity of debt has dropped considerably.
-In other words a dollar of credit is not generating economic growth at nearly the pace of years past.
-As the growth of debt (credit) outstrips economic growth, the ability to service and ultimately pay-off the debt becomes increasingly challenging.
+In 1951, the total U.S. credit outstanding (including the government, corporate, and private sectors), as shown in the graph below, was $445 billion and stood at 134% of GDP.
+Since then, it has grown to nearly $60 trillion and currently stands at over 330% of GDP.
+The consistently increasing proportion of debt to GDP over this term indicates that the marginal productivity of debt has dropped considerably.
+In other words, a dollar of credit is not generating economic growth at nearly the pace of years past.
+As debt (credit) growth outstrips economic growth, the ability to service and ultimately pay off the debt becomes increasingly challenging.
 The first graph below shows the massive increase in total credit outstanding (black line) and the annual percentage growth of credit outstanding (green line).
-The second graph shows the increasingly unproductive nature of new debt as highlighted by the amount of debt required to generate $1 worth of GDP.
+The second graph shows the increasingly unproductive nature of new debt, as highlighted by the debt required to generate $1 worth of GDP.

 Total Credit Outstanding & Growth of Credit Outstanding